rhester5/approximate_inference/README.md

 # approximate_inference

+Python and MATLAB implementations of iLQR, iLQG, and AICO on some classical underactuated systems (with mixed results)

 Final project for Fall 2020 CMU 16-748 Underactuated Robotics

-Python and MATLAB implementations of iLQR, iLQG, and AICO on some classical underactuated systems (with mixed results)
+See 16_748_Final_Report.pdf for final report

 https://homes.cs.washington.edu/~todorov/papers/LiICINCO04.pdf